Product leadership, UX, words.

 I started out in customer onboarding, then moved over to product as the company's first UX writer.
 That turned into a pretty wide remit that included owning the brand voice in product and elsewhere.
 I wrote the WIN (weekly internal newsletter) every Friday.
 I helped out with product marketing, education, onboarding, HubSpot user groups, UX research, and all sorts of side quests.

-I'm still a startup person at heart, happy to muck in and help out wherever I can.
-I tend to be most helpful when I'm close to the product, tight with the users, and using words in some way.
-And of course, keeping it weird.
-Weirdos FTW.
+I'm still a startup person at heart, happy to muck in and help wherever I'm needed.
+I tend to be most useful when I'm close to the product, tight with the users, and using words in some way — whether that's helping developers fall for a tool, finding a brand's voice, or steadying a team through a big change.

 I built Bethbot to help everyone at HubSpot (but especially devs) write in our (adorable) brand voice.
 It's still used there today.